A Complete Guide to Balkan Border Crossings

 Croatia – Bosnia and Herzegovina

-This border is among the busiest, especially during summer when tourists flock to the Dalmatian Coast.
+This border is among the busiest in the Balkans, especially during summer when tourists flock to the Dalmatian Coast.
 Key crossings include:

-- Metković (Croatia) – Doljani (BiH): Ideal for southern Croatia travelers.
+- Metković (Croatia) – Doljani (BiH): Ideal for southern Croatia travellers.

 - Slavonski Brod (Croatia) – Bosanski Brod (BiH): Busy but well-maintained.